PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 - built-in support for download progress
 - wider range of supported browsers

-An example GET request, including an Authorization header and handling of the request promise, is written with _fetch_ as demonstrated below.
+An example GET request, including an Authorization header and handling of the request promise, is written with _fetch_ as demonstrated in listing 2.14.

 \begin{lstlisting}[caption=Example GET request with fetch, label=lst:fetchExample, language={JavaScript}]
     const headersObj = new Headers({